Detecting Grouped Local Average Treatment Effects and Selecting True Instruments: Application

-Studies attempting to estimate the effect of incarceration on recidivism by means of IVs mostly consider data from the U.S., see for instance the seminal study by \citet*{Kling2006}, but there is also some research on data from other countries, such as Chile \citep*{Cortes2019juvenile} and Norway \citep*{Bhuller2020Incarceration}.
-Most studies examine the incarceration effect only among convicts, while some, such as \citet*{Cortes2019juvenile} and \citet*{Leslie2017unintended}, assess the impact of pre-trial detention among all individuals accused of a crime. \citet*{Loeffler2021Impact} provide a review of 13 published IV-based studies on the effect of incarceration on recidivism concluding that those based on data from U.S. courts mainly find either an insignificant or a significant recidivism-increasing effect.
+Earlier evidence on the effect of imprisonment is mixed but studies that find crime-increasing and null effects are in the majority. \citet*{Loeffler2021Impact} provide a review of 13 published IV-based studies on the effect of incarceration on recidivism concluding that those based on data from U.S. courts mainly find either an insignificant or a significant recidivism-increasing effect.
 It appears that U.S. prisons are ineffective in terms of rehabilitation and resocialization, and thus do not serve to fight crime beyond general deterrence effects.
-In contrast, a study by \citet*{Bhuller2020Incarceration} finds that incarceration in Norwegian prisons has a significant recidivism-reducing effect and a positive impact on employment, pointing to considerable heterogeneity in the effect of incarceration across regions, possibly due to differences in prison infrastructure and support services, such as labor market training opportunities.
+In contrast, a study by \citet*{Bhuller2020Incarceration} finds that incarceration in Norwegian prisons has a significant recidivism-reducing effect and a positive impact on employment, pointing to considerable heterogeneity in the effect of incarceration across regions, possibly due to differences in prison infrastructure and support services, such as labor market training opportunities.\footnote{Many studies in this literature focus on US data.
+But there is also some research on data from other countries, such as Chile \citep*{Cortes2019juvenile}.
+Most studies examine the incarceration effect only among convicts, while some, such as \citet*{Cortes2019juvenile} and \citet*{Leslie2017unintended}, assess the impact of pre-trial detention among all individuals accused of a crime.}

 Effect heterogeneity can also arise within the same institutional context, in that defendants sentenced to prison by different judges generally differ in their background characteristics (such as personality traits) and these in turn can influence the effect of incarceration.
 For this reason, the LATE, i.e.\ the effect of incarceration on recidivism among individuals who would be incarcerated under a stricter but not a more lenient judge might generally differ across distinct pairs of judges (or relatedly, distinct propensities of incarceration).
-Such effect heterogeneity would be masked when applying 2SLS simultaneously to all judge IVs, which is one motivation for using our approach.
+Such effect heterogeneity would be masked when applying 2SLS simultaneously to all judge IVs, because the 2SLS estimator is a weighted combination of just-identified IV estimators, which in turn estimate LATEs.
+This is one motivation for using our approach.